kvbik/rvirtualenv/README.rst

 .. _virtualenv: http://bitbucket.org/ianb/virtualenv/

-second nice main feature is, that you can customize your python environment via ``{{ENV}}/pythonrc.py`` in any curious way you want.
+second nice feature is, that you can customize your python environment via ``{{ENV}}/pythonrc.py`` in any curious way you want.

 install